kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.

 > Through the implementation of the Design Process I managed to:
-> * Improve inter-departmental communication
+> * improve inter-departmental communication
-> * Establish clear accountability
+> * establish clear accountability
-> * Get timely and explicit stakeholder buy-in
+> * get timely and explicit stakeholder buy-in
-> * Smoothly fit within Tech processes such as Sprints
+> * smoothly fit within Tech processes such as Sprints
 > * Keep well documented decisions on each step that facilitate auditing processes

 <br>